Children of God by Adoption

 But when we read the New Testament, we see that it is overflowing with references to God as “our Father,” to the “sons of god,” and to the “children of God.”
 Why is this?
 There really can only be one reason: the coming of Jesus Christ the “One and Only” Son of God into the world.

 In the New Testament, the term sons of God is a generic term for children of God.
 Of course, it doesn’t refer only to men, but includes both men and women, adults and children.
-God brought forth Jesus his Son into the world was that we could become his sons and daughters also.
+God brought forth Jesus his Son into the world so we could become his sons and daughters also.
 Jesus taught his disciples to pray “Our Father who is in heaven…” (Matthew 6:9).
 Through Christ we become personally related to the Father, not only in this life, but eternally.

 In the incarnation, Christ came to identify with us—he became one of us.
 Then God provided that a special relationship with him be available through Christ.
 We now know that all those who who have believed in him are “in Christ,” have been spiritually born of God, and belong to his family.